wintercms/meta/release-notes/build-459.md

 - Invalid menu items now throw a ValidationException when debug mode is enabled and log an error instead when debug is disabled.
 - Added support for Repeater item titles to be pulled from dropdown field types.
 - Added the Validation trait to model stubs when calling `create:model`.
+- Made the CodeEditor fullscreen button easier to see by increasing the contrast.

 ## API Changes:
 - When setting relationship values model mutator methods (`'set' . $attribute .
 'Attribute'`) are now taken into account meaning that you can control how specific relationship values are set by defining a custom mutator method for the relationship.